-When the Board must decide upon an issue, about which a board member has an unavoidable conflict of interest, that board member shall absent themselves without comment from not only the vote, but also from the deliberation.
-A statement identifying the conflict shall be recorded in the minutes.
+When the Board decides upon an issue, about which a board member has an unavoidable conflict of interest, that board member will absent themselves without comment from not only the vote, but also from the deliberation.
+A statement identifying the conflict will be recorded in the minutes.

-Board members must not use their positions to obtain employment in the college.
+Board members must not use their positions to obtain employment with the college.